TROUBLESHOOTING

 Insulation Resistance Thresholds

-1 MΩ to 2 MΩ — Concerning.
+• 1 MΩ to 2 MΩ — Concerning.
 Technically passes the minimum, but in older installations this indicates significant insulation deterioration.
 For wiring over 25 years old, readings in this range suggest the insulation is approaching end of life.
 Likely a C3 (improvement recommended) observation, or C2 if trending downward from previous inspections.
-A4:2026 note: on domestic lighting circuits, also check for 30 mA RCD additional protection — BS 7671:2018+A4:2026 Reg 411.3.4 mandates this, so a low IR reading and absent RCD protection are two concurrent EICR issues requiring separate codes.
+Also check: on domestic lighting circuits, look for 30 mA RCD additional protection — Reg 411.3.4 requires it for AC final circuits supplying luminaires within domestic (household) premises, so a low IR reading and absent RCD protection are two concurrent EICR issues requiring separate codes.

-Above 200 MΩ — Excellent.
+• Above 200 MΩ — Excellent.
 Expected for new installations and relatively new wiring (under 10 years).
 Readings this high indicate insulation in excellent condition.
+For context, GN3 treats anything below 20 MΩ on a new installation as needing investigation, even though 1 MΩ is all the Regulations require.

 Trend analysis is invaluable.
 If a circuit read 150 MΩ five years ago and now reads 8 MΩ, the insulation is deteriorating rapidly even though 8 MΩ is well above the minimum.
 This trend should be noted on the EICR as it may indicate an underlying issue such as persistent moisture ingress, overheating, or chemical degradation.